digitalfabrik/integreat-app/docs/11-persistence.md

   }
 }
 ```
-If an URL does not have an extension then `extension(url)` is an empty string. `hash(url) returns an md5 sum of the URL.
+If an URL does not have an extension then `extension(url)` is an empty string. `hash(url)` returns a md5 sum of the URL.
 Note that the URL should be valid for both functions.

 **categories.json:**
 ```json